visibilityspots/icinga-scripts/README.md

 Customized scripts to use with the icinga (1.6.x) monitoring tool on CentOS 6 machines.

+Those scripts should be stored into the nagios plugin (/usr/lib64/nagios/plugins) folder of the hosts you want to monitor, they require the utils.pm library from the icinga instance.
+Using the NRPE daemon they will be executed.

 Feel free to share your remarks!

 Configuration icinga